DeepuBhasin/Web-Developer-Notes/01 HTML-CSS/_Documentation_html_css.md

 ![flexBoxCheatSheet](./images/flex-cheat-sheet.png)

+**⚠️Note :**
-**⚠️Note :** if your flex-direct is row then flex-basis become width, and if your flex-direction is column then flex-basis become height.
+1. if your flex-direct is row then flex-basis become width, and if your flex-direction is column then flex-basis become height.
+2. If you donnot provide any width like width/flex-basis then it will take minimum width which will be of content width.
+3. To distribute space between flex-items we use **justify-content, align-content, place-content (its is short cut of both justify-conent & align-content)**, to aliment of items in the flex-box **align-self, align-items**
+4. **align-content** enables when we use **flex-wrap: wrap**, and default value of align-content os **stretch**

 * **align-content :** alignment of space between and around the content along cross-axis
 * **flex-grow, flex-shrink, flex-basis :** are use to controll space between flex items.